Good Vibrations: Commercial performance

 "Good Vibrations" sold over 293,000 copies within its first four days.
 It debuted at number 62 on Cash Box (October 22) and number 38 on the Billboard Hot 100 (October 28).
 By late November, it had become the Beach Boys' first million-selling single and topped the UK charts for two weeks.
 On December 3, it was certified silver by the BPI.
 The single also peaked at number 1 in France, number 2 in Canada and Australia, and number 4 in Germany.

 On December 10, 1966, "Good Vibrations" reached number 1 on the Billboard Hot 100, replacing the New Vaudeville Band's "Winchester Cathedral" and becoming the Beach Boys' third U.S. number-one hit after "I Get Around" and "Help Me, Rhonda".
 It was their first single to top both the U.S. and UK charts.
-On December 21, it was certified gold by the RIAA.
+In 2026, it was certified triple Platinum by the RIAA.
 (Note: In 2016, the digital single was certified platinum by the RIAA.)
 The song spent seven weeks in the top ten (two at number one) before being displaced by the Monkees' "I'm a Believer".
 With over two million copies sold, it began dropping from the charts in January 1967.

 In June 1976, Capitol reissued "Good Vibrations" with "Wouldn't It Be Nice" as the B-side, peaking at number 18.
 As of 1997, it remained the Beach Boys' best-selling UK single.
 It was also Wilson's last composition to reach the U.S. top 10.
 (Note: Wilson produced the Beach Boys' 1976 version of "Rock and Roll Music", which became a top 10 hit, though he did not write the song.)